 Stress Management & Resilience Training (S.M.A.R.T.)

-Learn how to effectively manage stress and improve your overall health and wellbeing with Stress Management and Resilience Training (S.M.A.R.T.), an 8-week interactive workshop series created by the Connor Integrative Medicine Network and University Hospitals.
+Learn how to effectively manage stress and improve your overall health and well-being with Stress Management and Resilience Training (S.M.A.R.T.), an 8-week interactive workshop series created by University Hospitals' Connor Integrative Health Network.

 SelfHelpWorks Stress and Resilience Training